telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ### Resizing

 When Grid scrolling is `disabled` and a column is resized, other columns will change widths too, so that the sum of all column widths remains constant.
+If both the columns and the Grid `<div>` already have their minimum possible widths applied, then column resizing will stop working.
+In such scenarios, either apply a larger width to the Grid, or enable scrolling.

 When Grid scrolling is `enabled` and a column is resized, all other columns will maintain their widths.
 There are three possible outcomes of column resizing with regard to the sum of all column widths: